Deep sky photography with the Seestar S50 smart telescope

 Information about all objects shown on this page is to be found in Wikipedia

-For enlargement: click in image
+For enlargement: click on image

 Pleiades (M45): open star cluster with reflection nebulae.
 Distance 440 light-years.